 One notable area of development is the use of OLED in non-conventional display formats.
 Transparent OLED panels, which allow light to pass through when pixels are off, are used in applications such as retail signage and heads-up displays.
 Curved and flexible OLED screens have been integrated into various consumer devices, taking advantage of the technology's ability to be deposited on non-rigid substrates.
 Foldable displays, now present in a growing number of smartphones and tablets, also rely on flexible OLED panels to enable their form factor.

-To understand in more details what are the prevalent applications for screens, please check this page: Screen market review.
+To understand in more detail what are the prevalent applications for screens, please check this page: Screen market review.

 Working principle

 An OLED consists of a stack of organic layers sandwiched between an anode and a cathode.
 Usually there are at least 3 organic layers: a hole transport layer (HTL), an electron transport layer (ETL), and an emission layer (EML).
-When applying a specific electrical voltage between the anode and the cathode, electrons (coming from the cathode through the ETL) and holes (coming from the anode through the HTL) are injected in the EML.
-Holes have a positive charge and are called “p particules”; electrons have a negative charge and are called “n particules”.
-Holes and electrons recombined together in the EML - which is the p-n junction - forming excited electron-hole pairs.
-When a pair is deexciting, a photon is emitted: this is the electroluminescence.
+When a specific electrical voltage is applied between the anode and the cathode, electrons (coming from the cathode through the ETL) and holes (coming from the anode through the HTL) are injected into the EML.
+Holes have a positive charge and are called “p particles”; electrons have a negative charge and are called “n particles”.
+Holes and electrons recombine in the EML - which is the p-n junction - forming excited electron-hole pairs as imaging in Figure 3.
+When a pair returns to its ground state, a photon is emitted: this is the electroluminescence.

-The choice of materials constituting the ETL, HTL, and EML is fundamental to determine the OLED properties.
+The choice of materials constituting the ETL, HTL, and EML is fundamental in determining the OLED properties.
 To optimise the electron-hole recombination, and thus the OLED efficiency, the number of holes and the number of electrons must be equal in the EML.
-This is quite a challenge in organic semi-conductors because hole mobility is higher than the electron one.
-The ETL contains often luminophors (especially in the small-molecule technology) which are molecules that emit light only in presence of an electron-hole pair in a particular state (singlet).
+This is quite a challenge in organic semi-conductors because hole mobility is higher than electron mobility.
+The ETL often contains luminophores (especially in the small-molecule technology) which are molecules that emit light only in the presence of an electron-hole pair in a particular state (singlet).
 To improve the efficiency of the device, some transition materials can be added in the EML (this is the phosphorescent OLED technology) to allow light emission even if pairs are not in the singlet state.

 Technologies of light emission